 His music is very far from being extravagant; the structure is simple and the musical effects rather minimalistic.
 And yet, when I started discovering his Lyric Pieces and the Ballade in G Minor, I completely lost myself in his magic world.

 I lost my connection to time and reality and found myself awaking memories of my own childhood.
 Memories from a time when dreams and fantasies knew no limits.
 His music became my sanctuary and my playground.
 My own wonderland.

 For this recital I invite you to lean back, close your eyes, forget the stress and the speed of your everyday life and join me on my journey through Grieg’s wonderland.

-Alice Sara Ott plays at our partner venue St John’s Smith Square on Tuesday 17 October, as part of our 2017-18 Classical Season, and year long celebration of Nordic culture, Nordic Matters
+Alice Sara Ott played at our partner venue St John’s Smith Square in October 2017, as part of our 2017-18 Classical Season.